excoffierleonard/sftp_server/README.md

 - SFTP_USER_PASSWORD: Password for the SFTP user (default: randomly generated if not set)
 - SFTP_SERVER_PORT: The port for the SFTP server (default: 22)
-- SFTP_SERVER_FOLDER: The folder for SFTP storage (default: sftp_server, a docker volume is recommended)
+- SFTP_SERVER_VOLUME: The volume or mount-point for SFTP storage (default: sftp_server, a docker volume is recommended)

 If you provide empty or invalid environment variables, the default values will be used.